Aim:

 PAST ACTIVITIES

-Mini symposium on microfluidics for single cell sensing and sequencing – 23 Jul 2024, Cranfield University
+Mini symposium on microfluidics for single cell sensing and sequencing – 23 Jul 2024, Cranfield University.
+Event over.

 Prof David Weitz, Harvard University, USA